YosaiProject/yosai/doc/sessionmanagement.rst

 Session Management involves creating, reading, updating, and deleting of Sessions and Session attributes, and validating Sessions.

 Yosai's ``SessionManager`` uses a ``CachingSessionStore`` to cache sessions.
-If you are not caching sessions, you you are either using in-memory session storage (the ``MemorySessionStore``) or using your own custom SessionStore, which is beyond the scope of consideration here.
+If you are not caching sessions, you you are either using in-memory session storage i (the ``MemorySessionStore``) or using your own custom SessionStore, which is beyond the scope of consideration in this documentation.

 Authentication, Authorization, and Session Management are Related